≥90% of participants will know how to comply with HIPAA regulations.

 Did Haley do anything wrong?
 If so, what are some of the consequences of her actions?

 Imagine a similar scenario where Haley posted on Facebook that she worked with a famous actor in her ward today.
-She says that her patient will make a full recovery and is careful not to mention her patient's name or any of the movies he has starred in.
+She says that her patient will make a full recovery and is careful not to mention her patient's name or any movies he has starred in.
 Can Haley get in trouble for her post?

-Unfortunately for Haley, disclosing the location of treatment and that a big-name celebrity was treated there, exposes PHI.
+Unfortunately for Haley, disclosing the location of treatment and that a big-name celebrity was treated exposes PHI.
 The actor's name does not have to be disclosed for Haley to get into trouble.
 Social Media violations are serious matters that can lead to close monitoring, termination, or penalties.
 CNAs who care for celebrities should not tell anyone, and if someone asks CNAs if they know that a big-name person is in their facility, they should respond by saying: I cannot answer your questions.
 Federal laws do not permit me to answer you.

 Thomas works in an outpatient clinic at Gray Integrated Health Systems.
 The clinic team takes care of patients with stomach and bowel issues and does procedures for these patients.
 Thomas has taken care of Mrs. Keubler and knows her history.
-She has been complaining of diarrhea, with up to 10 stools per day.
+She has complained of diarrhea, with up to 10 stools per day.
 She lost ten pounds in the past three months.
 The nurse practitioner has seen Mrs. Keubler in the past, and today, the nurse practitioner asks Thomas to instruct this patient on stool collection.
 The receptionist lets Thomas know that Mrs. Keubler has arrived and is in the waiting room.
-Thomas goes to the waiting room, which is full of patients, walks over to Mrs. Keubler, and sits down beside her.
+Thomas goes to the waiting room, which is full of patients, walks over to Mrs. Keubler, and sits beside her.
 He instructs the patient on stool collection.
 The interaction goes like this:

 Did the CNA violate HIPAA by instructing and interacting with Mrs. Keubler in the waiting room?
 What, if anything, could the CNA do differently?